Required Application Documents

 GSBS offers fee waivers to applicants based on certain criteria.
 See more information about fee waivers.

 Accepted students in the Pharmacology and Drug Development Program are required to submit a nonrefundable $1,000 enrollment deposit, which is applied to their fall semester tuition.

-Accepted students in the Online Certificate in Fundamentals of Clinical Care Research are required to submit a nonrefundable $500 enrollment deposit, which is applied to their tuition.
+Accepted students in the Online Certificate in Health Economics and Outcomes Research are required to submit a nonrefundable $500 enrollment deposit, which is applied to their tuition.

 No other programs require enrollment deposits.